asainz/asainz.github.io/_drafts/starting-with-bem.md

 I'm planning to write more about bem.
 I enjoy using it, writing about it and i have  enough experience with it to have identified what i like and what i *don't* like about it.
 So, here's what i expect to write in the following days.

+1. A more complex example, where we can see more benefits of using BEM.
-1. Overuse of BEM.
+2. Overuse of BEM.
 When do i need a BEM component and when do i need just a class.
-2. Using it correctly in large teams.
+3. Using it correctly in large teams.
 Not everyone is skilled enough to use it correctly and, let's be honest, not everyone care about css.